 Develop a list of concepts you wish to discuss.
 These could include issues your club thinks might exist in the community, ideas for projects, or people's perceptions of community resources.
 Make sure your questions will help guide the discussion and encourage participants to share their ideas.
-Focus group questions include:
+Here are some common types of focus group questions:

 - Opening questions get participants talking and feeling comfortable.
-They should be easy to answer. - ► How long have you worked at the school? - What do you teach/which position do you hold? - Introductory questions get the group thinking about the topic and focus the conversation. - If you could change three things at the school, what would you change and why? - Transition questions prepare participants for the in-depth conversation. - Why do you think 50 percent of girls stop attending the school after their second year? - Key questions focus on major areas of concern and guide the majority of the discussion. - > What resources and training does the school need to encourage girls to return after their second year? - What resources and training do families need to send their daughters back to school after their second year?

-- Closing questions wrap up the discussion and allow participants to voice any final thoughts. - Do you know any parents who would be interested in sharing why they didn't send their daughters to school after the second year? - Do you know any parents who want their daughter to return to school but are unable to send her?
+They should be easy to answer. - O How long have you worked at the school? - O What do you teach/which position do you hold? - Introductory questions get the group thinking about the topic and focus the conversation. - O If you could change three things at the school, what would you change and why? - Transition questions prepare participants for the in-depth conversation. - O Why do you think 50 percent of girls stop attending the school after their second year? - Key questions focus on major areas of concern and guide the majority of the discussion. - What resources and training does the school need to encourage girls to return after their second year? - What resources and training do families need to send their daughters back to school after their second year? - Closing questions wrap up the discussion and allow participants to voice any final thoughts. - O Do you know any parents who would be interested in sharing why they didn't send their daughters to school after the second year? - O Do you know any parents who want their daughter to return to school but are unable to send her?